 - Probably the most widely used Android emulator on the market.

 - Heavily funded which likely means good support and more features.

 - We’ve found BlueStacks to be the most difficult to get to work.
 It often has problems with people’s graphics cards, etc.

 - It does not feature a full Android user interface like some other competitors.

 - Officially supported by Google, so you can expect little to no bugs and a lot of support.

 - Works perfectly once you get it set up.

-- This program is not meant to be for general public.
+- This program is not meant to be for the general public.
 It is geared toward app developers and requires knowledge of coding to get setup.
-This is a big hurtle for some users and may make this option unfavorable.
+This is a big hurdle for some users and may make this option unfavorable.

 If you have a Mac in your house, you may be asking yourself how you can go about getting Kik Messenger on your Mac.
 Unfortunately, Andyroid is not currently available for Mac.
 It’s now in Alpha testing so you won’t be able to use that as an option.
 There are a few other options that I’ll cover below.

 - One good option is to use the preinstalled program Boot Camp, which will let you download Windows onto your Mac.
 Simply get Windows on your Mac and then use the steps above to get Kik Messenger on your computer.